Confidentiality & Medical Records

 - Within 6 months of discovering that you have a problem, provided that is within 12 months of the incident

-Our Operations Manager will be pleased to deal with any complaint.
-She will explain the procedure to you and make sure that your concerns are dealt with promptly.
+We will be pleased to deal with any complaint.
+Our complaints procedure will be explained to you and make sure that your concerns are dealt with promptly.
 You can make your complaint:

-- In writing – some complaints may be easier to explain in writing - please give as much information as you can, then send your complaint to the practice for the attention of the Operations Manager as soon as possible.
+- In writing – some complaints may be easier to explain in writing - please give as much information as you can, then send your complaint to the practice for the attention of the relevant manager as soon as possible.